MP Estate Planning UK

 Main residence allowance

-Spouse exemption and fairness
+Spouse exemption and the fairness trap

 Takeaway: